 Risman Plaza burst with color as pride flags and people dressed in rainbow gear filled the K at the first Rainbow Squirrel Festival Thursday.

-The festival consisted of music, refreshments, vendors, informational booths, and free gear to help show off pride for the + community.
+The festival consisted of music, refreshments, vendors, informational booths, and free gear to help show off pride for the #LGBTQ+ community.
 Students and staff alike were encouraged to feel comfortable and confident showing off who they are.

 “I’m enjoying seeing so many people expressing themselves so openly.
 I’m seeing so many gay couples holding hands and it’s not something I see a lot on campus,” says Donna Payravi, a senior digital science major.
 “If I knew that there was stuff like this happening on campus when I was a freshman, I would’ve felt more encouraged to apply and enjoy the campus culture.”